 If you're like a lot of other people, you probably think a migraine means you've got a splitting headache.
 But there's a lot more to it than that.
 Along with the pain, your body will send you other signs, from shifts in your spirits to feeling sick to your stomach.
 The sooner you recognize what's happening, the quicker you can get the right kind of relief.

 A change in mood is part of the migraine package for about 60% of people.
-When it happens before a migraine hits, doctors call it a "prodrome."
-A mood swing after a migraine eases is called a "postdrome."
+When it happens before a migraine hits, doctors call it "prodrome."
+A mood swing after a migraine eases is called "postdrome."

 Researchers haven't fully connected the dots between migraine headaches and moodiness.
 But whatever the reasons, your mood may shift in a variety of ways.
 You may: